-This quick and easy Apple Crumble Tart is a show stopper.
+This simple Apple Crumble Tart is a show stopper.
 It is filled with spiced apples, wrapped in a crisp shell, and topped with a buttery crumble topping.
 There is no chilling and no peeling or cooking the apples ahead of time.
-This recipe comes together as quick as your hands can make it.

 - There is no peeling your apples.
 This cuts down on time, adds beautiful red color to the tart, and adds nutrients from the peels.
 You could peel them if you want to though.